garfix/nli-go/doc/remarks.md

+# 2020-06-06

+I wrote about how to create a grammar in "creating-a-grammar.md".

 # 2020-06-04

 I am removing the need for a "core database" with silly dummy relations.
 It is replaced by "intent" relations.